PrestaShop/prestashop.github.io/news/_posts/2022-03-04-contributor-interview-jean-francois-viguier.md

 <img style="border: 1px solid #CCC; float: left; margin: 0 1em 1em 0;" width="180" height="269" src="/assets/images/2022/03/jf-viguier.jpg">

-Co-founder of an ecommerce and coding agency in Toulouse (France), Jean-François is also the vice-president of [Friends of Presta](https://friendsofpresta.org/en), an association that gathers a community of developers and integrators around the open source ecommerce solution PrestaShop.
+Co-founder of an ecommerce and coding agency in Toulouse (France), Jean-François is also the vice-president of [Friends of Presta](https://friendsofpresta.org/en), an association that gathers a community of developers and integrators around the open-source ecommerce solution PrestaShop.

-On top of that, he is a very active contributor to the open source project, with more than [200 contributions](https://contributors.prestashop.com/#jf-viguier).
+On top of that, he is a very active contributor to the open-source project, with more than [200 contributions](https://contributors.prestashop.com/#jf-viguier).

 <div style="clear:both"></div>